Musculoskeletal Injury Prevention ACUTE

 If the task is unsafe:

-- Make sure the resident is safe and ask for supervisor input on an alternative plan
+• Make sure the patient is safe and ask for supervisor input on an alternative plan

-- Familiarize yourself with examples of immediate actions and examples of follow up actions
+• Familiarize yourself with examples of immediate actions and follow up actions

 Know your equipment and tasks